California Driver Handbook - Parking

 - Headed uphill, turn your front wheels away from the curb and let your vehicle roll back a few inches.
 The wheel should gently touch the curb.
 Set the parking brake.

 - Headed either uphill or downhill when there is no curb, turn the wheels so the vehicle will roll away from the center of the road if the brakes fail.
+Always set your parking brake and leave the vehicle in gear or in the “park” position.

 Down Hill Up Hill No Curb, Up Hill or Down Hill